RudraxDave/CampusNavigation/REPORT.md

       2. Implementation of GetPosition: 5 points.
 (Phase 1)
       3. Implementation of EditDistance: 10 points.
 (Phase 1)

-      *-> Auto complete:  * Autocomplete: Given a parital name return all the possible locations with partial name as the prefix.
+      *-> Auto complete:  * Autocomplete: Given a parital name return all the possibe locations with partial name as the prefix.
 The function should be case-insensitive.

       Using:
       -> for (auto id : data)